-Sometimes it’s not the thoughts in your head keeping you awake — sometimes it’s the outside world.
+It’s not always the thoughts in your head keeping you awake — sometimes, it’s the outside world.
 When you’re already uncomfortable and struggling to sleep, even passing cars or the night sounds of your home can keep you wide awake.

-At times like these, it helps to drown out your worries and just listen to white noise.
-Sound machines help eliminate many exterior noises, or help soothe anxiety and your need for stimulation (source).
+At times like these, it helps to drown out your worries with white noise.
+Sound machines help eliminate many exterior noises and help soothe anxiety and your need for stimulation.

 Use a Sound Machine

-If you choose a sound machine to provide background noise that will help cart you off to dreamland, you can go simple or fancy.
+If you choose a sound machine to provide background noise to help cart you off to dreamland, you can go simple or fancy.
 Some machines will generate different pitches of white noise.
-Others will offer you nature sounds.
+Others offer nature sounds.

 From one pregnant mother to another, I’d suggest avoiding waterfall noises.
 You’ll be making enough trips to the bathroom without the added encouragement of raindrops!

-Some sleep aids belong entirely in a league of their own, and defy categorization.
-If you’re already using pregnancy pillows, bamboo sheets, lavender oils, and a sound machine — you aren’t out of options yet!
+Some sleep aids belong entirely in a league of their own and defy categorization.
+If you’re already using pregnancy pillows, bamboo sheets, and a sound machine — you aren’t out of options yet!

-Caffeine isn’t something you should be having while pregnant — unless advised to by your doctors — which is why many people suggest avoiding tea.
-However, caffeine-free herbal teas can be both safe and beneficial to pregnancy insomnia.
+As you’re probably already aware, you should avoid caffeine as much as possible while pregnant, which is why many people avoid tea.
+However, caffeine-free herbal teas can be both safe and beneficial for pregnancy insomnia.

-The term “morning sickness” is a bit of a misdirect, because that lovely wave of nausea can hit any time, including in the middle of the night.
+The term “morning sickness” is a bit of a misdirect because that lovely wave of nausea can hit any time, including the middle of the night.

 If you suffer from horrible heartburn, morning sickness, and general digestive problems, natural tummy drops may help.